Complex Regional Pain Syndrome triggers to watch out for

 Cause and Affect

-People with chronic illnesses often experience chronic pain.
+People with chronic illnesses often experience Complex Regional Pain Syndrome.
 Typically, they may have two or more conditions simultaneously; either or both of these can result in intense pain.
 Physiological and psychological conditions co-exist in many people.
 A person with diabetes may also suffer with neuropathy and depression, at the same time.

 Various psychological and physiological conditions have overlapping characteristics; they can be the cause and or the effect.
 This chart will help you understand the cycle of pain that is so destructive and complex.
 Each of these triggers, effects, and problems promotes each other.